hortejak/kcf/README.md

 ## Prerequisites

-The code depends on OpenCV 2.4 (3.0+ for CUDA-based version) library and [CMake][13] (optionally with [Ninja][8]) is used for building.
+The code depends on OpenCV 2.4 library and [CMake][13] (optionally with [Ninja][8]) is used for building.
 Depending on the version to be compiled you need to have development packages for [FFTW][4], [CUDA][5] or [OpenMP][6] installed.